gerardroche/gerardroche.github.io/_posts/2023-06-05-neovintageous-options.md

 set smartcase
 ```

-And I have the following settings:
+And the following settings:

-Menu → Preferences → Settings

 ```js
 "translate_tabs_to_spaces": true,
 "wrap_width": 80,
 "scroll_context_lines": 8,
 ```

+I hope this enhances your sublime vim experience.
+Take it easy my friends.